graph-massivizer/graph-massivizer-toolkit/README.md

 pip install -e '.[test]'
 ```

 Furthermore, you have to build the runtime-container.
-Therfore, go to the projects root and run
+Therfore, go to the projects root and execture the script `build.sh` or run

 ```bash
 docker build -t gm/runtime:latest .
 ```

-When you want to run the simulation, you must build differently for Apple Silicon
+When you want to run the simulation, you must build differently for Apple Silicon, which can be done by adding the `-as` flag to the build script or by running

 ```bash
 docker buildx build --platform=linux/amd64 -t gm/runtime:latest .